satyamskic/Devops-project-2/README.md

 First We have to create our enviroment like docker and jenkin.
 We can do it mannully or by using Dockerfile which i am showing you.
 When we build it then our complete enviroment get -ready.
 But only our yum/dnf should be configure as well as need Internet connectivity to for ready all the basic setup.When we launch this image, it should automatically starts Jenkins service inside the container.

+# Step 2 :-
+For start the docker services use command
+    - systemctl start docker

+When your envirment become ready then use following commands to launch docker inside docker-container docker run -it -v /var/run/docker.sock:/var/run/docker.sock --name <container_name> <image_name>:<tag>
+You can varify your running container
+    - docker ps
+    - docker ps -a

+# Step-3 :-

+After running Dockerfile our complete setup automatically launch, then go on site and try to access jenkins. you can access like this.
+Go to site and type

+<container_ip_address>:<port_no>

+### Note:-
+Mainly jenkins runs on port no 8080

+When you will try to access jenkins then intitially you have to do some setup.
+It will show something like this initally. then just go to your redhat terminal and type this command for Unlock Jenkins docker exec <container_name> cat /var/lib/Jenkins/secrets/initialAdminPassword

+Add alt text

+Just copy and paste inside it.

+Add alt text

+Click on Start using Jenkins